-The Attorney General of the State of Mississippi (http://www.ago.state.ms.us/) has prepared a document (A Guide to Open Meetings) that covers the basic information that all trustees should know concerning open meetings and executive session.
+The Mississippi State Extension Service's Quick Guide to the Open Meetings Act (https://extension.msstate.edu/publications/quick-guide-the-open-meetings-act) covers the basic information that all trustees should know concerning open meetings and executive session.
 This information applies to all regularly scheduled or special called meeting of the Administrative Board of Trustees.